flgkd/integer-linear-programming-notes/notes/04-branch-and-cut.md

 - [Branch and Bound](02-branch-and-bound.md)
 - [Cutting Plane](03-cutting-plane.md)

-A more detailed reference on this topic is the classic survey-style document *Branch-and-Cut Algorithms for Combinatorial Optimization Problems*.
+A more detailed reference on this topic is Mitchell's classic survey-style chapter *Branch-and-Cut Algorithms for Combinatorial Optimization Problems*.

 ## 2. Overall Description⭐